 4th Tuesday of Each

-The July, 2015 pizza night will be sponsored by Blaise Bruno,
+The July, 2015 pizza night was sponsored by Blaise Bruno,

 in honor and memory of: